wmcnally/golfdb/README.md

 # GolfDB: A Video Database for Golf Swing Sequencing
 GolfDB is a high-quality video dataset created for general recognition applications in the sport of golf, and specifically for the task of golf swing sequencing.

+Run generate_splits.py to convert the dataset file to a dataframe and generate the 4 splits.
+The YouTube urls are provided in the dataset.

 More info coming soon!

 ```
 @InProceedings{McNally_2019_CVPR_Workshops,